nodejs/node/src/README.md

 # Node.js C++ codebase

-Hi! 👋 You’ve found the C++ code backing Node.js.
+Hi! 👋 You've found the C++ code backing Node.js.
 This README aims to help you get started working on it and document some idioms you may encounter while doing so.